dbashford/mimosa-live-reload/README.md

 ### Adding mimosa-live-reload to existing project?

-If enabling it on an existing project, some minor things need to change on both the client and server to use it.
+If enabling it on an existing project, some minor things need to change on both the client and server for mimosa-live-reload to function.

 One great way to figure out how to add live-reload to your application is to create a `mimosa new` app and see the very simple ways in which it is wired up.
 Below the wiring points are described.